Operation Barkhane: 2021–2022: French withdrawal

 On 24 September, a French soldier was killed in an armed clash with insurgents in Mali, close to the border with Burkina Faso.

 As of 2021, Operation Barkhane cost about €1 billion per year.

-On 11 February, the French Army anncounced that it killed 40 militants in airstrikes on a motorcycle column in the W National Park area in cooperation with the Burkinabe forces on the previous day.
+On 11 February, the French Army announced that it killed 40 militants in airstrikes on a motorcycle column in the W National Park area in cooperation with the Burkinabe forces on the previous day.
 The militants had carried out two armed attacks in Benin on 8 and 9 February, killing nine people.

 France along with its European allies announced the beginning of the withdrawal of troops from Mali on 17 February, blaming the military junta of Mali for obstructions in carrying out their military operations.
 France stated that the withdrawal was meant for its soldiers part of both Operation Barkhane and Takuba Task Force.
 Macron stated that the base of the operation would shift from Mali to Niger.
 France began redeploying its forces to other countries of the Sahel like Chad.

-The French military stated on 7 March 2022 that its forces had killed al-Qaeda commander Yahia Djouadi, alias "Abu Ammar al-Jazairi", overnight between 25–26 February.
+The French military stated on 7 March 2022 that its forces had killed al-Qaeda commander Yahia Djouadi, alias "Abu Ammar al-Jazairi", overnight between 25 and 26 February.
 Djouadi was a former emir of the group in Libya before fleeing to Mali in 2019.
 He helped organize the group, in addition to managing its supplies, logistics and finances in the Tombouctou Region.

 On 18 March, the military government of Mali asked France to withdraw its troops "without delay".
 President Macron however responded that about 5,000 French troops will leave Mali in an "orderly fashion" over the next four to six months, in order to provide protection for the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and forces of other nations stationed in Mali.

-France announced on 15 June that it had captured Oumeya Ould Albakaye, a senior ISGS leader in Mali overnight between 11-12 June.
+France announced on 15 June that it had captured Oumeya Ould Albakaye, a senior ISGS leader in Mali overnight between 11 and 12 June.
 On the following day, it stated that nearly 40 militants were killed in drone strikes on a column of motorcycles near Niger's border with Burkina Faso on 14 June.

 French forces completed their withdrawal from Mali on 15 August.
 The French military stated that 3,000 troops will remain in the Sahel region as part of Operation Barkhane and added that it was not ending, but being reformulated.
 However on November 9, Macron announced the end of Operation Barkhane and stated that some French troops will remain in the region under new arrangements.